weiwei1206/weiwei1206.github.io/index.md

 ### PUBLICATIONS
 *****

-+ __Wei Wei__, Chao Huang, Lianghao Xia, Yong Xu, Jiashu Zhao, Dawei Yin, “Contrastive Meta Learning with Behavior Multiplicity for Recommendation”, submitted to WSDM 2022.
++ __Wei Wei__, Chao Huang, Lianghao Xia, Yong Xu, Jiashu Zhao, Dawei Yin, “__Contrastive Meta Learning with Behavior Multiplicity for Recommendation__”, submitted to __WSDM 2022__.
-+ __Wei Wei__, “Multi-channel Relation Modeling for Session-based Recommendation with Self-supervised Learning”, accepted by the 3rd International Conference on Computing and Data Science (CONF-CDS 2021), August 14, 2021.
++ __Wei Wei__, “__Multi-channel Relation Modeling for Session-based Recommendation with Self-supervised Learning__”, accepted by the 3rd International Conference on Computing and Data Science (CONF-CDS 2021), August 14, 2021.
 Stanford, San Francisco, US, CDS_0429.

 ### RESEARCH EXPERIENCE
 *****

-+ Contrastive Meta Learning with Behavior Multiplicity forRecommendation.
++ __Contrastive Meta Learning with Behavior Multiplicity for Recommendation__

-    - <u>Main Researcher, supervised by Dr. Huang Chao</u>     <p align="right">May 2021 - Aug.
-2021</p>
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<u>Main Researcher, Visual Computing Research Center of SCUT, supervised by Dr. Chao Huang</u></p>
+May 2021 - Aug.
+2021
+  - Proposed a novel multi-behavior contrastive meta-learning framework to distill transferable knowledge
+from auxiliary to target behaviors for different users
+  - Designed and implemented InfoNCE loss to learn the relationship between auxiliary and target behaviors
+  - Conducted comprehensive literature review for self-supervised graph learning / contrastive learning
+  - The proposed multi-behavior model significantly outperforms all baselines methods under various settings
+  - Submitted a conference paper to WSDM 2022 as the first author

     - Main problems to be solved:
         > 1. The interaction data of the target behavior is always sparse.
 For example, the user always generates a large number of page views, add to favor, add to cart, and finally only one purchase.
 On the original retail rocket dataset, the purchase behavior is only 1%.
 How to use the information of auxiliary behavior to help the final recommendation task on the target behavior is a problem that needs to be solved.
         > 2. The multi behavior mode of each user is different.
 Some users may compare a lot of goods before buying, but some users will directly buy the goods they need.